From frontend to backend, I worked on Freedom, Shamrock Solutions' flagship transcript and document processing software.

 Remotely performed balance duties for "Cascade," and "Relic Chasers," casual match-3 mobile games.
 Tested new levels for bugs, difficulty, and in-game resources (such as points and special items).
 Confirmed that sequenced levels ascend reasonably in difficulty.

-Students enrolled in "2D Animation and Asset Production" at RIT customize this project with their own graphics in order to apply concepts of the course.
+Students enrolled in "2D Animation and Asset Production" at RIT customize this project template I developed with their own graphics in order to apply concepts of the course.